ontoportal/documentation/docs/_ontologies/managing_ontologies.md

 # Working with caches

-## http caching
+## HTTP caching

 ### Clear entire cache

+Go to the administrator page and click on the button Clear HTTP Cache.

+OR

-Go to an ontologies_api project pointing at the infrastructure you want to clear the cache for (production, staging, etc) and run:
+Go to an ontologies_api project and run:

 ```
 rake cache:clear:production